Paul Kruger: Family and childhood

 Stephanus Johannes Paulus Kruger was born on 10 October 1825 at Bulhoek, a farm in the Steynsburg area of the Cape Colony, the third child and second son of Casper Jan Hendrik Kruger (1801–1852), a farmer, and his wife Elsje (Elisa; née Steyn; 1806–1834).
-The family was of Dutch-speaking Afrikaner background, of German, French Huguenot and Dutch stock.
-Also counted amongst its ancestry was some Khoi blood, which came down to it from his ancestress Krotoa.
-The Kruger paternal ancestors had been in South Africa since 1713, when Jacob Krüger, from Berlin, arrived in Cape Town as a 17-year-old soldier in the Dutch East India Company's service.
+The family was of Dutch-speaking Afrikaner background, and of German, French Huguenot and Dutch stock.
+They also had some Khoi ancestry as descendants of the colonial era South African interpreter Krotoa.

+The Kruger family’s paternal ancestors had lived in South Africa since 1713, when Jacob Krüger, from Berlin, arrived in Cape Town as a 17-year-old soldier in the Dutch East India Company's service.
 Jacob's children dropped the umlaut from the family name, a common practice among South Africans of German origin.
 Over the following generations, Kruger's paternal forebears moved into the interior.
 His mother's family, the Steyns, had lived in South Africa since 1668 and were relatively affluent and cultured by Cape standards.
-Kruger's great-granduncle Hermanus Steyn had been president of the self-declared Republic of Swellendam that revolted against Company rule in 1795.
+Kruger's great-grand-uncle Hermanus Steyn had been president of the self-declared Republic of Swellendam that revolted against Company rule in 1795.

 Bulhoek, Kruger's birthplace, was the Steyn family farm and had been Elsie's home since early childhood; her father Douw Gerbrand Steyn had settled there in 1809.
 The Kruger and Steyn families were acquainted and Casper occasionally visited Bulhoek as a young man.
 He and Elsie married in Cradock in 1820, when he was 19 and she was 14.
 A girl, Sophia, and a boy, Douw Gerbrand, were born before Paul was born in 1825.
 His first two names, Stephanus Johannes, were chosen after his paternal grandfather, but rarely used.
 The provenance of the third given name, Paulus, "was to remain rather a mystery", Johannes Meintjes wrote in his 1974 biography of Kruger, "and yet the boy was always called Paul."

 Paul Kruger was baptised at Cradock on 19 March 1826.
 Soon thereafter his parents acquired a farm of their own to the north-west at Vaalbank, near Colesberg, in the remote north-east of the Cape Colony.
 His mother died when he was eight; his father Casper soon remarried and had more children with his second wife, Heiletje (née du Plessis).
 Beyond reading and writing, which he learned from relatives, the only education Kruger received was three months of study under a travelling tutor, Tielman Roos, and Calvinist religious instruction from his father.
 In adulthood, Kruger would claim to have never read any book apart from the Bible.